Dr. Kaixuan Liu explains the differences and similarities between Herniated and Bulging Discs.

 Treatment options for bulging or herniated discs:

 Fortunately, treatment options for either problem are extensive, Dr. Liu notes.
-But treatment approach depends on several factors, including severity and lengthy of symptoms; the patient's age; and if extreme symptoms are present, such as intense numbness or weakness.
+But treatment approach depends on several factors, including severity and length of symptoms; the patient's age; and if extreme symptoms are present, such as intense numbness or weakness.

 Conservative, non-surgical measures are appropriate and effective for most patients, he says.
 They include: